rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

     -h, --help          print this help message
 ```

-For hacking, often building the stage 1 compiler is enough, but for
+For hacking building the stage1 compiler is often enough, but for
-final testing and release, the stage 2 compiler is used.
+final testing and release, the stage2 compiler should be used.

-`./x.py check` is really fast to build the rust compiler.
+`./x.py check` is really fast compared to other commands.
-It is, in particular, very useful when you're doing some kind of
+It is useful when you're doing some kind of "type-based refactoring", like
-"type-based refactoring", like renaming a method, or changing the
-signature of some function.
+renaming a method or changing the signature of some function.

 Once you've created a `config.toml`, you are now ready to run
 `x.py`.
 There are a lot of options here, but let's start with what is
-probably the best "go to" command for building a local rust:
+probably the best "go to" command for building a local rust toolchain:

 ```bash
 ./x.py build -i library/std